-All of the carbonyls, except for isovaleraldehyde and 2,5-dimethylbenzaldehyde were present in over 85% of the samples.
+All of the carbonyls, except for isovaleraldehyde and 2,5-dimethylbenzaldehyde, were present in over 85% of the samples.
 Isovaleraldehyde has not been detected since 2010.
 Note that the true annual mean of 2,5-dimethylbenzaldehyde may be well below the number reported in the table due to the fact that this compound was never detected, and one-half of the detection limit was used for the estimated concentration of the non-detects.
 Actual concentrations could have been at lower levels than these estimates.
 During the pilot phase of this study in 2001-2002, 2,5-dimethylbenzaldehyde was detected 34 percent of the time.
 That number dropped to 4.8 percent in 2005, and the compound has not been detected since 2006.

-The summary data for carbonyl compounds measured during 2013 are graphed in Figure 1.
+The summary data for carbonyl compounds measured during 2014 are graphed in Figure 1.
 The compounds in these graphs are ordered by ranking their average concentrations.
-The graphs show that acetaldehyde, acetone, and formaldehyde had the highest maxima.
-The maximums observed in 2013 were similar to those in 2012.
-In comparison, the national average concentrations for acetaldehyde, and formaldehyde, at all NATTS stations, from 2003 through 2010, were 1.78, and 2.98 micrograms per meter cubed, respectively.
-Data obtained from the 2012 National Monitoring Programs (NMP) report indicates that the annual mean concentrations observed for acetone, acetaldehyde, and formaldehyde were 1.25, 0.980, and 2.19 micrograms per meter cubed, respectively.
-The acetone, acetaldehyde, and formaldehyde values in Grand Junction were larger than the national averages across the NATTS network with values of 6.38, 3.76, and 6.41 micrograms per meter cubed, respectively.
+The graphs show that acetone, formaldehyde, and acetaldehyde had the highest annual averages with values of 4.63, 3.86, and 2.76 micrograms per cubic meter, respectively.
+The maximums observed in 2014 were approximately half of those observed in 2013.
+In comparison, in 2013 the national average concentrations for acetone, formaldehyde, and acetaldehyde at all air toxics monitoring sites participating in the EPA's National Monitoring Program (NMP), were $1.12 \pm 0.884$ , $2.30 \pm 1.90$ , and $0.996 \pm 0.698$ micrograms per meter cubed, respectively.

 Figure 1.
-Annual Mean and Maximum Carbonyl Concentrations for 2013
+Annual Mean and Maximum Carbonyl Concentrations for 2014